 Brown-Butter Maple Popcorn With Pecans

-A sweet popcorn that's so addictive, you'll have to invite some friends over to keep yourself from scarfing the whole bowl.
+A sweet popcorn that's so compelling, you'll have to invite some friends over to keep yourself from scarfing the whole bowl.
 A quick caramel of butter and maple syrup is used to glaze crushed pecans, and the whole mix gets poured on the popcorn to coat.
 Add a healthy pinch of salt to bring out all the flavors.

 Matcha and White Chocolate Popcorn